ge-vi/ba__fuel_calculator/README.md

 # Fuel Consumption Calculator Module

 The Fuel Consumption Calculator module provides a versatile calculator to estimate fuel consumption and fuel cost for different scenarios.
-The calculator can be utilized in two ways: as a block on the homepage and as a separate page at `/fuel-calculator`.
+The calculator can be utilized in two ways: as a block and as a separate page at `/fuel-calculator`.

 ## Features